phil-opp/blog_os/_posts/2015-09-02-setup-rust.md

 [libcore]: https://doc.rust-lang.org/core/

 So how do we fix this problem?
 We don't use any floating point operations, so we could just provide our own implementations of `fmod` and `fmodf` that just do a `loop{}`.
-But there's a better way that doesn't fail silently when we use floats some day.
-We tell the linker to remove unused sections.
+But there's a better way that doesn't fail silently when we use float modulo some day: We tell the linker to remove unused sections.
 That's generally a good idea as it reduces kernel size.
 And we don't have any references to `fmod` and `fmodf` anymore until we use floating point modulo.
 The magic linker flag is `--gc-sections`, which stands for “garbage collect sections”.
 Let's add it to the `$(kernel)` target in our `Makefile`:

 ```make
 $(kernel): cargo $(rust_os) $(assembly_object_files) $(linker_script)